-The Faculty of Social Sciences Undergraduate Handbook is provided for the convenience of current and prospective students and staff.
-It sets out the Faculty's regulations governing the programmes offered; policies and guidelines; description of programmes and courses offered on the Mona Campus, the Western Jamaica Campus (WJC), and the Centre for Hotel and Tourism Management (CHTM) in The Bahamas.
+The Faculty of Social Sciences (FSS) Undergraduate Handbook is provided for the convenience of current and prospective students and staff.
+It sets out the Faculty's regulations governing the programmes offered; policies and guidelines; description of programmes and courses offered on the Mona Campus, and the Western Jamaica Campus (WJC).

-The current edition was finalized in August 2019.
-A concerted effort was made to eliminate all errors but students must check the Faculty's website and their department at the start of the semester and during the course of the academic year for updates as well as corrections of any errors or omissions that have come to light subsequent to the finalization of the Handbook.
+The current edition was finalized in August 2020.
+A concerted effort was made to eliminate all errors but students must check the Faculty's website and their Department at the start of the semester and during the course of the academic year for updates as well as corrections of any errors or omissions that have come to light subsequent to the finalization of the Handbook.
 Students should always check with the latest Faculty Handbook when considering programme alternatives and for course offerings.

-STRUCTURE OF THE 2019-2020 UNDERGRADUATE HANDBOOK
+STRUCTURE OF THE 2020-2021 UNDERGRADUATE HANDBOOK